 Jean Rondeau © Edouard-Bressy

 With Jean Rondeau, the Wiener Konzerthaus is dedicating a portrait to an early music artist for the first time.
-The 30-year-old Paris-born musician is originally a harpsichordist, but he gallops through the repertoire without blinkers.
-He proves this right at the start of his three-part portrait when he interprets Francis Poulenc's »Concert champêtre« for harpsichord and orchestra, written at the end of the 1920s, together with the RSO Wien.
-The programme of his recital resembles a parforceride from Johann Joseph Fux's »Gradus ad Parnassum« via Haydn and Mozart to Beethoven and Clementi.
-The debut of his quartet formation Nevermind is also very cross-headed: Jean Rondeau performs music by Bach's idiosyncratic sons Carl Philipp Emanuel and Wilhelm Friedemann on the fortepiano.
+Although the 30-year-old Paris-born musician is originally a harpsichordist, he gallops through the repertoire terrain without blinkers.
+He proves this right at the start of his three-part personale, when he interprets Francis Poulenc's »Concert champêtre« for harpsichord and orchestra, composed at the end of the 1920s, together with the Vienna RSO.
+The program of his recital resembles a parforceride from Johann Joseph Fux's »Gradus ad Parnassum« via Haydn and Mozart to Beethoven and Clementi.
+In May, he will perform a selection of Baroque works together with outstanding instrumentalists: Jean Rondeau on harpsichord and organ.